Nyan-Doggo/LearningRust/README.md

 are not really about solving the problem itself as much as it is about understanding how to implement the solution.

-i think i did the first three pretty well. you can find all the challenges in [the project euler archive](https://projecteuler.net/archives)
+i think i did the first seven pretty well. you can find all the challenges in [the project euler archive](https://projecteuler.net/archives)

+## Rocket

+Rocket is a web-framework for rust, kinda like flask for python ig. the first Rocket project is really just the "hello world" setup. more info on what rocket does can be found [here](https://rocket.rs/)